Protect your schema from unexpected data

 Unplanned event types

-Sometimes, Amplitude may receive an event that is not part of your Schema, or that you did not previously plan.
+Sometimes, Amplitude may receive an event that isn't part of your schema, or that you didn't plan earlier.
 This is an unplanned event type.
 You can configure Amplitude to respond in these ways:

 • Mark As Unexpected**.
-Amplitude will collect the event, trigger a warning, and send a notification to the subscribers designated.
-The event will be categorized as "Unexpected" in drop-downs until you approve it.
+Amplitude ingests the event, triggers a warning, and sends a notification to the subscribers designated.
+The event's category in drop-downs is "Unexpected" until you approve it.

 • Reject**.
-Amplitude will reject the event and send a notification to the subscribers designated.
-Amplitude will not store the event or its properties.
+Amplitude rejects the event and sends a notification to the subscribers designated.
+Amplitude doesn't store the event or its properties.

 Screenshot 2023-08-07 at 6.31.28 PM.png